Finding the motivation to get outdoors can be tough, but with your best friend (your pooch) alongside you, it's much easier.

-Need extra motivation to get out walking with your four legged friend?
+Need some extra motivation to get out walking with your four legged friend?
 Check out the physical and mental health benefits of dog walking below:

-- Helps to prevent dementia and falls.
+- Helps to prevent dementia.

 - Lowers blood pressure.